Maternity leave and pay

 Whatever the arrangement, you can still continue to recover SMP from HM Revenue & Customs (HMRC) as normal - see maternity pay.

-You will need to comply with your statutory obligations, such as paying at least the national minimum wage, as normal.
+You will need to comply with your statutory obligations, such as paying at least the national minimum wage, as normal and ensuring women and men receive equal pay for work of equal value.
+See National Minimum Wage and National Living Wage - rates and overview.

-An employee can only work a KIT day if she wants to and you agree to it - you cannot make an employee work a KIT day against her wishes, nor can the employee insist she works a KIT day if you don't agree to it.
+An employee can only work a KIT day if she wants to and you agree to it - you cannot make an employee work a KIT day against her wishes, nor can the employee insist she works a KIT day if you do not agree to it.

 It is unlawful for you to treat an employee unfairly or dismiss her because she: